crafting-software/beautiful-jekyll/_posts/2020-04-29-crafting-remote-office.md

 ---
 layout: post
-title: Is going fully remote a viable solution for a company?
+title: Is going fully remote a viable solution for your company?
 tags: [Crafting Software]
 comments: true
 ---